nikolowry/bromite-builder/README.md

 the following:

 - Retains Chromium branding and namespace
 - Symbols are turned off for faster build times.
+Do note that jumbo builds are no supported by Chromium, https://groups.google.com/a/chromium.org/forum/#!topic/chromium-dev/DP9TQszzQLI.
-For even faster builds on `arm64` and `x86`, build with option `--gn-args="use_jumbo_build=true" `- Optionally revert the white Navigation Bar in the Material Design Refresh (MD2) to black with option `--dark-navbar`
+- Optionally revert the white Navigation Bar in the Material Design Refresh (MD2) to black with option `--dark-navbar`
 - Optionally prefer Protobuf's full Java runtime with option `--no-javalite`.
 This will be removed once a prebuilt arm64 `protoc-gen-javalite` is made available